n-armstrong/fosc/README.md

 ### Install LilyPond

-[LilyPond][http://lilypond.org/] is an open-source program that engraves music notation in an automated way. __Fosc__ uses LilyPond to produce notational output.
+[LilyPond][lilypond] is an open-source program that engraves music notation in an automated way. __Fosc__ uses LilyPond to produce notational output.
 It's recommended that you install the most recent version of LilyPond directly from the LilyPond website.

 ### <br>Install Fosc